anders-biostat/focusedMDS/README.md

 # Download

 Code is available here.
 An R package and documentation are coming soon on CRAN.
+Send us an e-mail for early acces and help.